muwaqar/azure-rest-api-specs/specification/dnsresolver/resource-manager/readme.md

-# Managed DNS resolver
+# DNS resolver

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Managed DNS resolver.
+This is the AutoRest configuration file for DNS resolver.

 ---

 ## Getting Started

-To build the SDK for Managed DNS resolver, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for DNS resolver, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`